MadExploits/Gecko/README.md

 I'm not responsible for what you guys do using my tools!

-if you want to using auto root please type `root` for older version
+if you want to using auto root please type `root` for older version `gecko-old.php`

 Upload this `gecko.php` To Your Target!